gkorpal/latex-vim-tutorial/README.md

 ### comment

 This is just a convenience package, allowing you to comment out large portions of text with the `comment` environment.
-Bonus: it works perfectly with VimTeX, which will ignore any commented blocks when counting words!
+Bonus: it works perfectly with [VimTeX](#vimtex), which will correctly highlight comment blocks and ignore them when counting words!

 ```latex
 % Enables comment blocks